RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Run the following commands to set up your environment for this lab and start in the right directory:

-In the project explorer, right-click on _catalog_ and then change a directory to catalog path on Terminal.
+In the project explorer, expand the _catalog_ project.

 ![catalog-setup]({% image_path catalog-project.png %}){:width="500px"}